Cyprien-GEHU/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 3-print_numbers.c: the function print_number from 0 to 9
 4-print_most_numbers.c: the function print a number from 0 to 9 (except 2 and 4)
 5-more_numbers.c: the function print 10 time the numbers from 0 to 14
-6-print_line.c: the function draw a straight line in the terminal
+6-print_line.c: the function draw a straight line in the terminal 7-print_diagonal.c: The function draw a diagonal line on the terminal